 - A Minuted Resolution to apply for the funding

 - Supporting Information, including letters of support (if required)

-Incomplete applications and/or applications received after the closing date for this Donation Round will not be considered in this round.
+Incomplete applications and/or applications received after the closing date for this Grant Round will not be considered in this round.

 This section of the application form is designed to help you, and us, understand if you are eligible for a donation.

 If you have any questions regarding the eligibility criteria, please contact the Community Trust of Mid and South Canterbury by phone on 0800 672287 or via email at email@example.com

 Generally organisations should apply for funding only once within the Community Trust’s financial year (1st April to 31st March).

 Applications WILL be considered from:

 Not-for-profit (NFP) organisations providing community benefits in the Mid and South Canterbury region, which includes the districts of Ashburton, Mackenzie, Timaru and Waimate.
 See map

 - A registered charitable trust